Son Dong-woon: Solo career

 In December 2010, Son released a digital single album Udon together with Davichi's Kang Min Kyung.
 However, it is said by the composers of 'Udon' that the title of the song is in Japanese, hence the main three broadcasting networks confirmed that they would not be showing on television.

 In April 2012, Son released "In the Cloud" for Shinsadong Tiger's 'Supermarket_another Half'.

 On May 22, 2015, Cube Entertainment revealed that Son will release his first solo album Kimishika on July 1 before officially beginning his Japanese debut promotions.

 On February 2, 2017, Son released Universe, a digital single album in collaboration with composer Yoo Jae-hwan.

 On July 18, 2018, Son released his first digital single album, Prelude: Voice.

 On April 22, 2019, Son released his first mini album, Act 1: The Orchestra.

 On June 6, 2022, Son released his second mini album, Happy Birthday.

-In 2022, Son appears in the SBS drama Today's Webtoon, marking his terrestrial television debut.
+In 2022, Son appeared in the SBS drama Today's Webtoon, marking his terrestrial television debut.